 You can paint over mold-killing primer.
 The paint given its special additives is still a paint primer meaning that it is designed to be an undercoat and not a top coat.
 So you need to paint over mold-killing primer.

 Though you can leave mold-killing primer as the top coat, you wouldn’t get as good a finish as if you paint over the primer with a proper top coat.
-You should know that you can paint over mold-killing primer 1 hour after you applied the primer coat.
+You can paint over mold-killing primer 1 hour after you applied the primer coat.
 The paint given its water-based nature dries quickly.

 Overall, you can paint over mold but only if you do enough prep work before applying the paint over the mold.
 Mold given its moist nature will not allow your paint to perform well so you should remove and clean the mold with vinegar before painting over it.